 In this work we have used the high-resolution atmospheric model ATHAM, coupled with the Hybrid surface model, to investigate the influence of soil moisture on convective development in the Nam Co Lake area.
-Surface moistures and, thus, turbulent fluxes are highly variable on the Tibetan Plateau and are therefore not only important for the Bowen-ratio and the surface energy balance, but also have an effect on atmospheric dynamics.
+Surface moisture and, thus, turbulent fluxes are highly variable on the Tibetan Plateau and, therefore, not only are important for the Bowen ratio and the surface energy balance, but also have an effect on atmospheric dynamics.